 We offer several other options to help you pay your bill:

-- Payment arrangements: See if you qualify for an installment plan, minimum payment or payment extension.
+- Payment arrangements: See if you qualify for an installment plan or a minimum payment plan.

 - Community assistance: We've partnered with several community organizations to help those in need.

 - Medical equipment discount: We may be able to help if you have higher electricity costs because of your medical equipment.

 Manufactured and Mobile Homes Program

 You may qualify for energy saving products and services at no cost to you.

 We are committed to helping our customers, especially those in need.
 To better serve our mobile home residents, we're providing home energy assessments to help identify eligible energy-saving improvements at no cost.
 This program is administered by our partner, Synergy EE.

 SMUD customers who occupy manufactured and mobile homes are eligible to participate.
 Tenants may be required to have written permission from property owners.